 Ideal Temperature of Water for a Hot Bath

-As mentioned above, the ideal water temperature for pregnant women is close to the body temperature.
+As mentioned above, the ideal water temperature for pregnant women is close to body temperature.
 This is recommended because water that is either too hot or too cold can increase the heart rate.
-This, in turn, can interrupt the blood flow in your body which can cause harm to the baby.
-It is recommended that you have a bath either with water at room temperature which is 23 degrees Celsius, or water at body temperature which is 38 degrees Celsius.
+This, in turn, can interrupt the blood flow in your body, which can cause harm to the baby.
+It is recommended that you have a bath either with water at room temperature, which is 23 degrees Celsius, or water at body temperature, which is 38 degrees Celsius.

-How Much Time Should You Spend for a Bath?
+How Much Time Should You Spend on a Bath?

 Depending on the stage of your pregnancy, it is recommended that you stay in a bath between 10 to 15 minutes at the most.
-This ensures that the bath you take benefits you while not allowing your body to overheat.
-Staying longer than 15 minutes in a bath, regardless of the temperature can lead to numerous problems.
-When pregnant your immune system is still weak; thus, staying in the bath for too long could lead to a fever.
+This ensures that the bath benefits you, while not allowing your body to overheat.
+Staying longer than 15 minutes in a bath, regardless of the temperature, can lead to numerous problems.
+When pregnant, your immune system is still weak; thus, staying in the bath for too long could lead to a fever.
 Illness aside, staying in a bath for too long can also instigate fatigue and exhaust you.